dcousin3/superb/README.md

     variables = "len" )
 ```

+    ## NOTE: The variables will be plotted in that order: dose, supp (use factorOrder to change).

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-In the above, the defautl summary statistic, the mean, is used.
+In the above, the default summary statistic, the mean, is used.
 The
 error bars are, by default, the 95% confidence intervals.
 These two
 choices can be changed with the `statistic` and the `errorbar`
 arguments.

-This second example explicitely indicates to display the `median`
+This second example explicitsly indicates to display the `median`
 instead of the default `mean` summary statistics

 ``` r